Spy for President Roosevelt

 Facts: Dozens of women broadcast propaganda for the Japanese and were collectively known as "Tokyo Rose" by the Allies.
 They played popular music and made propaganda broadcasts.
 No documentation of Earhart's use in Japanese propaganda broadcast was reported by US military investigations postwar, that charged other "Tokyo Rose" women.
 Postwar, this myth was also investigated by reporter George Putnam, who found no supporting evidence.

-Claim: PT-Boater John O'Keefe reported that he found a photo of Earhart while stationed at Emirau Island
+Claim: PT-Boater John O'Keefe claimed he found a photo of Earhart on Emirau Island

 Facts: The photograph O'Keefe found is not available for study.
 Prewar, Emirau had substantial European contact and settlement, including a mission station and copra plantation, both operated by Europeans.
 During 1940, approximately 500 men, women & children were placed ashore there after their ship RMS Rangitane was sunk.